 OTIP cares about the health and well-being of our members and has compiled information to help keep you informed.
-Please review our FAQ below for important information, including:
+Please review our FAQs below for important information, including:

-For the latest information on this developing situation, please visit the Government of Canada’s website: www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html.
+For the latest information, please visit the Government of Canada’s website: www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html.

 Should I avoid travel to affected regions?

-The Government of Canada has issued a Level 3 global travel advisory to avoid all non-essential travel outside of Canada and has advised Canadians to return home as soon as possible.
+The Government of Canada has continued to maintain a Level 3 global travel advisory which recommends to avoid all non-essential travel outside of Canada.
 Visit the Government of Canada’s website for the latest travel advice.

 What happens if I get sick while travelling abroad?